einstein8612/linearalgebra-rust/README.md

 Test project to learn Rust and implement a small library for linear algebra

 ## TODO List
-- Implement faster multiplication from einstein8612/mm-testing (Work in progress)
+- Implement faster multiplication from einstein8612/mm-testing (Work in progress: first merge complete)
 - Element wise division/multiplication
 - Change new to be height,width,data like normal
 - Add softmax/relu/other default activation functions